mappiamo/mapi-geoCMS/doc/index.rst

     <?PHP $this->widget('content_slideshow'); ?>

 This widget have no parameters, creating slideshow on the content column from all images included to the current content.

+.. note:: If more than one images inserted to the content, the widget will be show the gallery where you insert.
+The best place is under the content column.

 Divided menu
 ------------